-We’re excited to present our first Women in Technology Scholars grant – an exclusive Sky initiative designed to encourage more women to pursue a career in technology.
+In September 2017 we launched the search for our first Women in Technology Scholars grant – an exclusive Sky initiative designed to encourage more women to pursue a career in technology.
+We’re very happy to announce that Hannah, Oishi and Kike were successful in securing a place on our Scholarship Programme.

 Jeremy Darroch, Group Chief Executive, Sky: